 During 1993 and 1994, with the availability of so many SNES console copiers, and my existing experience coding on the Apple IIGS (the SNES used the same CPU: a 65816), I really got into doing SNES “stuff”.
 I took a very active part in the (long defunct) snesdev mailing list, and even worked with a fellow called “Gau” on Super Kid Icarus (a home-brew sequel/remake of Kid Icarus for the NES/Famicom, which we never completed).

-The documentation out there at the time was utter crap — very select/elitist people had illegitimate copies of the official SNES developers manual, and would never share them (often due to fear of legal repercussion).
-The only stuff that was generally available were docs like this written by a couple Amiga guys known as Corsair & Dax.
-The information was sub-par, but hey, it was better than nothing.
+The SNES documentation at the time wasn’t very good, while a very select/elite group of people had illegal copies of the official SNES developers manual (absolutely intellectual property) and wouldn’t share them due to the legal consequences.
+The stuff that was publicly available were docs like this written by several people — but the two I remember the most were Corsair and Dax.
+It was better than nothing, but surely we could do better…

-The one guy who always had faith in me, was nice/respectful, and took the time to explain things to me about general 65816 coding (including graphics programming, although on the Apple IIGS (very different than the SNES!)) was Calamity / David Huang.
+There was one fellow who had faith in my abilities, was nice and respectful, and took the time to explain things about general 65816 coding and graphics programming (though graphics on the IIGS are very different than on the SNES): David Huang (a.k.a.
+Calamity).
 Dave, if you ever read this (even though we’ve been in contact semi-recently!) — thank you for always being kind and taking the time to explain things to me.
 You’re still the best.